 University of Redlands student volunteers lead specialized tours and informational sessions, in which they answer any and all questions students may have about successfully getting to college and gaining a bachelor's degree.

 1 hour campus tour - Students will take a guided tour with one University of Redlands student mentor.
-They will be able to view academic buildings, residence halls, student center, library, and dining facilities.
+They will be able to view academic buildings, student center, library, and dining facilities.
 Additional locations available upon request.

 30 minutes Q&A/Round Robin session - students will engage in a conversation with student mentors at a time to talk about the following topics: